 Shortening – I like to use shortening to grease my pans as I find this gives the muffins the delicious crispy golden edges that everyone loves!
 Stick with old fashioned Crisco for best results!

-Cornmeal Mix – I use White Lily self rising buttermilk cornbread mix when I make this recipe.
+Cornmeal Mix – I use White Lily self rising buttermilk cornbread mix (Hot Rize) when I make this recipe.
 It already contains the baking powder and baking soda that you need to make it fluffy.

 Sugar – While this recipe calls for sugar, feel free to leave out if you prefer a more Southern-style cornbread.
 I prefer my cornbread more on the savory side.

 Milk – Whole milk is the best but you can also use buttermilk.

 Flour – Use all purpose flour or whole wheat flour.
 I have not tested this recipe with alternative flours like almond or coconut.
 If you do, let me know how it turns out!

 Pantry Staples – Large size egg.

 Looking for more leftover worthy dishes?
 Follow LTB on Pinterest and pin to a board!